Messenger

 Stages of Prostate Cancer

-• Stage 1 This is the early stage, where cancer is found only in one lobe of the prostate, with no spread of cancer cells.
+• Stage 1: Early stage; cancer is found only in one lobe of the prostate and has not spread.

-• Stage 3 Cancer cells spread outside the prostate to the outer surface or invade the seminal vesicles.
+• Stage 3: Cancer cells have spread to the outer surface of the prostate or into the seminal vesicles.

-• Stage 4 Cancer cells spread to other organs such as the bladder, lower urinary tract, lymph nodes, bones, liver, and lungs.
+• Stage 4: Cancer cells have spread to other organs such as the bladder, lower ureters, lymph nodes, bones, liver, and lungs.

-• Watchful waiting In this approach, the disease is monitored without immediate treatment, suitable for elderly patients or those in the early stages of cancer.
+Monitoring the disease and symptoms without immediate treatment is suitable for elderly patients or those in early stages.

-• Chemotherapy This is often used when hormone therapy is ineffective.
+Chemotherapy is typically used when hormone therapy is no longer effective.